"The Expert Authority You Can Trust"

 Do these symptoms sound familiar?
 They are symptoms of estrogen dominance!

 If you suffer from pms every month, you are probably estrogen dominant.
+Either your estrogen levels are to high or your progesterone levels are to low, which has the very same effect because progesterone offsets the effects of estrogen.
 Your menstrual cycle, if your hormones were in balance, should sneak up on you with very few if any symptoms.